-Infants with eczema often have a history of nappy rash.
+Infants with eczema often also have a history of nappy rash.
 In children, the most common areas of involvement are the elbow and knee flexures, but also wrists and ankles.

 Eczema is often the first sign of allergy, and many children with early eczema may develop allergic rhinitis (hayfever), asthma or food allergies.